 Just as it is easier for teachers to take notice of the students and their needs in smaller classrooms, it is also that simple for the students to recognize and acknowledge the skills of each other.
 A student can easily identify a math genius or a sports star from a group of 20-30 students which will naturally become difficult with the number increasing.
 Thus, smaller classrooms lead to peer-to-peer learning wherein students can pick up skills from each other, extend help to one another and grow as a group.
 The best boarding school in India will have space for this as it is known to take education to a whole new level.

 Probably the best advantage of having smaller classrooms is the feature of ensuring that no student is left behind, be it in educational advancement or personal development.
 When the number of students in the classroom is small, it is certainly less chaotic for the teacher.
 And when the teacher has better attentional space to give out, she will make sure that every child in the class is included in her goal.
 She can direct students depending on their individual skills, help a struggling child to overcome his/her obstacles.
 Even involving the parents is easier with smaller class sizes and no student really misses out.

 - More participation in learning and exchanging ideas

 And hence, in the Sonepat schools list, only the best institute focussed on educational development will keep their classrooms small.
 It is a proven approach towards academic success and students do thrive in such an environment.
-Swarnprastha Public School recognises these benefits of having smaller classrooms.
-Here, the teacher to student ratio is kept at the right limit and classroom sizes never exceed a figure that will starve education.
+Swarnprastha Public School recognizes these benefits of having smaller classrooms.
+Here, the teacher-to-student ratio is kept at the right limit, and classroom sizes never exceed a figure that will starve education.
 Students learn in the proper way, teachers can teach with greater efficiency, and all that work in tandem to propel the performance of every individual.
 Look for smaller classrooms and select only the best.
 It is indeed time that massive classrooms go obsolete.